ome/ansible-role-omero-searchengine/README.rst

 ::

     ansible-playbook install_searchengine.yml  --tags "restore"
-- Generate the BFF files for the for screens:
+- Generate the BFF files for the for the screens:
 ::

     ansible-playbook install_searchengine.yml  --tags "bff_screens"

-- Generate the BFF files for the for screens:
+- Generate the BFF files for the for the projects:
 ::

     ansible-playbook install_searchengine.yml  --tags "bff_projects"